Learn about why you need to prime furniture with a detailed list of all the different types of primer.

 Nope.
 Although if you’ve tried it, you might say it works just fine, but primer wasn’t intended to be used as a top coat and isn’t formulated to survive all the elements.
 I’ve shared all the details to this question in a post detailing if primer can be used as a finish coat of paint.

 There isn’t a right or wrong answer for this.
 This is mainly personal preference.
 That being said, there are a few things you need to know before you choose a primer.
+If you want a list of some of the top rated primers, check out the best primer for furniture here.
+If you plan to paint your cabinets anytime soon, also make sure to check out our five best primer for cabinets post!

-How to choose the right type of primer for furniture
+Furniture painting how to; How to choose the right type of primer for furniture

 There are three main types of primers; oil based primers, latex based primers (water based), and shellac based primers.
 Just keep in mind a few things;